Secondarily aquatic tetrapods: Squamates

-Modern diapsids which have made their own adaptions to allow them to spend significant time in the water include marine iguanas and marine crocodiles.
-Sea snakes are extensively adapted to the marine environment, giving birth to live offspring in the same way as the Euryapsida (see below) and are largely incapable of terrestrial activity.
+Modern squamates which have made their own adaptions to allow them to spend significant time in the ocean include marine iguanas and sea snakes.
+Sea snakes are extensively adapted to the marine environment, giving birth to live offspring and are largely incapable of terrestrial activity.
 The arc of their adaptation is evident by observing the primitive Laticauda genus, which must return to land to lay eggs.

-Euryapsida
+The Annulated sea snake is a species of venomous sea snake that can breathe underwater with help of extensive vascular network across the top of its head to absorb oxygen from the surrounding water.

+Ichthyosaurs

 These marine reptiles had ancestors who moved back into the oceans.
-In the case of ichthyosaurs adapting as fully as the dolphins they superficially resemble, even giving birth to live offspring instead of laying eggs.
-Euryapsida is now no longer considered a valid taxonomic group (Motani, 2009).
+Ichthyosaurs adapted as fully as the dolphins they superficially resemble, even giving birth to live offspring instead of laying eggs.

+Crocodilomorphs

+Crocodilomorphs are a group of reptiles that include crocodilians and their extinct relatives.
+Many, though not all, crocodilomorphs had an aquatic or semiaquatic lifestyle.
+One group, the Metriorhynchidae, displayed extreme adaptions for life in the open ocean, including the transformation of limbs into flippers, the development of a tail fluke, smooth, scaleless skin, and probably even live birth.

+Sauropterygians

+Sauropterygians developed from terrestrial ancestors soon after the end-Permian extinction and flourished during the Triassic before all except the Plesiosauria became extinct at the end of the period.
+The plesiosaurs went extinct at the Cretaceous–Paleogene extinction event, the same event which killed the non-avian dinosaurs.
+Sauropterygians include placodonts, nothosaurs, plesiosaurs, and pliosaurs.

+Marine mammals

 Cetacea

 During the Paleocene Epoch (about 66 - 55 million years ago), the ancient whale Pakicetus began pursuing an amphibious lifestyle in rivers or shallow seas.
 It was the ancestor of modern whales, dolphins, and porpoises.
 The cetacea are extensively adapted to marine life and cannot survive on land at all.
 Their adaptation can be seen in many unique physiognomic characteristics such as the dorsal blowhole, baleen teeth, and the cranial 'melon' organ used for aquatic echolocation.
 The closest extant terrestrial relative to the whale is the hippopotamus, which spends much of its time in the water and whose name literally means "horse of the river".